Why Georgia Really IS On Your Mind

 When Hoagy Carmichael and Stuart Gorrell wrote Georgia On My Mind—and Ray Charles immortalized it—they couldn’t have imagined a moment when so many people, for so many reasons, would have cause to take the lyrics literally.
 But now is that moment, and you’re likely feeling it.

-Maybe the fifth anniversary of the National Center for Civil and Human Rights has been your reminder that you still really need to get to Atlanta to take in this new cultural icon.
-Or maybe seeing Georgia on Newsweek’s 2019 list of Must-Visit Global Destinations for Foodies—right after the Amalfi Coast, no less—was all you needed to start plotting your pilgrimage.
-Or—no judgment—maybe the just-released, much-buzzed-about third season of Stranger Things has you desperate to tour the various Georgia towns that serve as stand-ins.
-(To say nothing of all Avengers: Endgame, Black Panther and other Marvel fans who want to see the Georgia backdrops of their favorite movies.)
+Maybe seeing Georgia on Newsweek’s list of Must-Visit Global Destinations for Foodies—right after the Amalfi Coast, no less—was all you needed to start plotting your pilgrimage.
+Or—no judgment—maybe Marvel-mania has you desperate to tour the backdrops of every blockbuster from Avengers: Endgame to Black Panther.
 Or—hello, nature lovers!—maybe you caught Outside magazine's recent declaration that Amicalola Falls State Park is home to some of the best trekking you can do in the U.S.

 Point is, Georgia is on everyone’s mind right now.
-So pick your passion (or a few) from the rundown below, then plot your fall escape.
+So pick your passion (or a few) from the rundown below, then plot your spring escape.

 The seriously great outdoors